JooZef315/Fusion-Restaurant/README.md

->this is a simple SPA using react, reactstrp and Redux
+### A SPA using react, reactstrp and Redux , FETCH is also used to call an APi using jason-server
->,jason-server is used also to try FETCH and some other techs